 Academic credentials: Transcript, diploma, English translation

-- Educational Credential Evaluators (ECE) is an independent transcript evaluation service that the Opus College of Business accepts for international transcript evaluation.
-If you choose to have ECE do your evaluation, you will receive a copy of the evaluation.
-To use ECE, visit their website and choose the “Start Your Evaluation” and the “Course-by-Course Evaluation Report” option.
+- Educational Credential Evaluators (ECE) or World Education Services (WES) are independent transcript evaluation services that the Opus College of Business accepts for international transcript evaluation.
+If you choose to have ECE or WES do your evaluation, you will receive a copy of the evaluation.
+To use ECE or WES, visit their website and choose the “Start Your Evaluation” option.

 - Alternatively, St. Thomas can provide transcript evaluation for a fee of $100.
 If you choose to have St. Thomas do your evaluation, you will not receive a copy of your evaluation.
 To use St. Thomas, fill out our online form to sign up and pay for your evaluation.